oliviaellis65/docs/docs/source/modules.rst

 ^^^^^^^^^^^
 .. raw:: html

-   <ul><li><span style="background-color: #FFCC00; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;"> samplesheet.csv:</span><span style="display:inline;">  If starting from cellranger outputs, specify the samples in the following format. "sample" is the sample name, and "dir" is the cellranger output folder containing a .h5ad file, normally in this form: ".../per_sample_outs/sampleA/outs".
+   <ul><li><span style="background-color: #FFCC00; color: black; font-weight:bold; padding: 2px 6px; border-radius: 4px;"> samplesheet.csv</span><span style="display:inline;">:  If starting from cellranger outputs, specify the samples in the following format. "sample" is the sample name, and "dir" is the cellranger output folder containing a .h5ad file, normally in this form: ".../per_sample_outs/sampleA/outs".
 Additional columns will be added to sample metadata.</span></li></ul>

 ::